Plant Care App

 Not “build a system”, but:

-I started to recognize how much structure hides in the smallest decisions — and how fast UI collapses without them.
+I started to recognise how much structure hides in the smallest decisions — and how fast UI collapses without them.

 #system —